Last updated on June 20th, 2020 at 08:12 am

-Visiting Nilandhoo really is a fascinating look into a whole new world.
-The inn is located right next to the beach, providing all guest with easy access to the sea and all of its possibilities.
-Finally, the StarFish will organize transfers for all guests from Male as long as they have at least three days notice.
+Visiting Nilandhoo is a fascinating look into a whole new world.
+The Inn Resort is located right next to the beach.
+And it is providing all guests with easy access to the sea and all of its possibilities.
+Finally, the StarFish will organize transfers for all guests from Male as long as they have at least three days’ notice.

 Nilandhoo Island: Accommodation